awsdocs/amazon-ses-developer-guide/doc-source/spf.md

 ## Adding an SPF Record<a name="spf-records"></a>

 The procedure for adding a TXT record to your domain's DNS settings depends on who provides your DNS service, but for general instructions, see *Adding a TXT Record to Your Domain's DNS Server* in [Amazon SES Domain Verification TXT Records](dns-txt-records.md)\.
-For information specific to SPF records, go to [http://www\.openspf\.net](http://www.openspf.net) and [RFC 7208](https://tools.ietf.org/html/rfc7208)\.
+For information about SPF records, see [RFC 7208](https://tools.ietf.org/html/rfc7208)\.

 ### Adding a New SPF Record<a name="spf-records-new"></a>